 - A completed application form accompanied by a non-refundable application fee of 60 Euros for citizens and permanent residents of countries other than United States or Canada or 80 US Dollars for United States citizens and permanent residents and Canadian citizens. - Official university transcripts from all institutions attended.
-Applicants must have earned a minimum grade point average of 3.00 or equivalent - Curriculum Vitae - A motivation letter (minimum 700 words) which explains the applicant's interest in the M.A.
-Program and his/her career goals - One letter of recommendation, preferably by an academic advisor or professor at the Bachelor's level - Official TOEFL (Test of English as a Foreign Language) score Paper-based: 550 and Internet-based: 80, or from IELTS (International English Language Testing System) 6.5 for all students who completed a Bachelor's Program in a language other than English
+Applicants must have earned a minimum grade point average of 3.00 or equivalent out of 4.00 - Curriculum Vitae - A motivation letter (minimum 700 words) which explains the applicant's interest in the M.A.
+Program and his/her career goals - At least one academic letter of recommendation (from an academic advisor or professor at the undergraduate/graduate level), and one professional letter of recommendation (Applicants in the workforce for more than 5 years may submit two professional letters of recommendation). - A scan of the student's passport photo page or European Union ID - Official TOEFL (Test of English as a Foreign Language) score Paper-based: 637, Computerbased: 270, Internet-based: 110 or from IELTS (International English Language Testing System) 7.0 for all students who completed a Bachelor's Program in a language other than English